Daniel Inman

 Daniel J. Inman is an American engineer and academic known for his work in smart structures, structural dynamics, vibration control, and structural health monitoring.
 He is currently the Harm Buning Collegiate Professor of Aerospace Engineering at the University of Michigan.
 Inman has held previous academic positions at Virginia Tech, the State University of New York at Buffalo, and the University of Bristol.

+He has published extensively in the field, is a Fellow of several major engineering societies, and served for more than two decades as editor-in-chief of the Journal of Intelligent Material Systems and Structures.

 Early life and education

 Inman earned a Bachelor of Science in Physics from Grand Valley State University, followed by a Master of Arts in Teaching and a Ph.D. in Mechanical Engineering from Michigan State University.
 He began his academic career at the State University of New York at Buffalo, where he served as a department chair.
 In 1992, he joined Virginia Tech as the Goodson Professor of Mechanical Engineering and Director of the Center for Intelligent Material Systems and Structures.

+Personal life

 In his earlier years, Inman was a musician.
 He played drums for the West Michigan rock band 4 U and Him, which performed regularly at southeast Michigan venues including the Westgate Bowl, Seaway Bar in Holland, and the Shamrock Lounge for several years.